Fahad1110136/Canopy/README.md

 # 🌿 Canopy — Carbon Intelligence App

-A responsive marketing landing page for **Canopy**, a fictional carbon-intelligence SaaS product, built as an internship project (NeuroFive Solutions).
+A responsive marketing landing page for **Canopy**, a fictional carbon-intelligence SaaS product.
 It combines a fully responsive, animated frontend with one section that consumes a real, live public API.

 🔗 **Live site:** https://canopy-carbonintelligent.vercel.app